This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Staying cool is important but so is keeping your energy bill affordable.
 Is there a difference in how much electricity ceiling fans use and what is the most efficient?
 Here’s what you want to know.

-There are large differences in energy efficiency of ceiling fans with some models being up to 70% more efficient than others.
-A ceiling fan with DC motor will provide a big efficiency over one with AC motor.
+There are large differences in energy efficiency of ceiling fans with some being up to 70% more efficient than others.
+A ceiling fan with DC motor provides a big efficiency improvement over one with AC motor.
 Other factors that improve efficiency are size (bigger is better) and amount of blades.

 What amount of blades is better and what makes a ceiling fan more efficient?
 Find out below.